University of Houston MBAs put the DecisionTools Suite to Work

 a sales representative

-Industry experts present real-world case studies, Palisade consultants deliver workshops and training, plus sneak previews of new software.
-Don't miss the opportunity to sign up for an Expert Session, in which you can have an expert review your model and answer questions, one-on-one, at no charge!
+These events include industry experts presenting a selection of real-world case studies, practical software workshops and training classes presented by Palisade trainers, consultants, and software engineers.
+Also, be sure to sign up for an Expert Session, in which you can have an expert review your model and answer questions, one-on-one, at no charge!

 » Training Seminars